pytorch/pytorch/docs/source/torch.compiler_dynamo_overview.rst

 The following diagram demonstrates how ``torch.compile`` transforms and optimizes user-written code: it first extracts computation graphs from the user-written function, and compiles these graphs into optimized functions, then assembles them into a new function, which is functionally equivalent to the user-written code but optimized to have a good computation speed.

 .. image:: _static/img/dynamo/flowchart.jpg

+To learn more about how all this is implemented internally, see :ref:`torch.compiler_dynamo_deepdive`.